katsob/evolution/README.md

  (1,1,0,0,0)|P
  ]
 ```
-* _reproduction_ - means that each of 5 best robots is cloned 8 times with small mutations in cloned chromosome.
-Fraction of mutation is given as parameter i.e. `mess = 0.05`.
+* _reproduction_ - means that each of 5 best robots is cloned 8 times with small chromosome mutations.
+Fraction of mutation is given as a parameter i.e. `mess = 0.05`.

 ### Hyperparameters to fun with: